ckeditor/ckeditor5/docs/installation/getting-started/editor-lifecycle.md

 ## Getting the editor's instance

 The simplest way is save the reference to the editor somewhere after you create it.
 This is often done by using a window or some state management object.
-You will often see lines like this in our docs.
+You will often see lines like this in our documentation.

 ```js
 // Editor's creation steps.